chelnak/OneTimeSecret/README.md

 ## Usage

-Before using any of the commands you will need to run Set-OTSConnectionInformation to create the authorization header needed for requests
+Before using any of the commands you will need to run Set-OTSAuthorizationToken to create the authorization header needed for requests

-`Set-OTSConnectionInformation -Username user@mail.com -APIKey xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
+`Set-OTSAuthorizationToken -Username user@mail.com -APIKey xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

+You can view your authorization token at any time with the following command:

+`Get-OTSAuthorizationToken`

 View documentation on ReadTheDocs.com [here](http://onetimesecret.readthedocs.io/en/latest/)

 ## Build

-- Clone the repository and run `build.ps1`
+- Clone the repository and run `build.ps1 -Task Build`
 - Import-Module Release\OneTimeSecret\OneTimeSecret.psd1
 - View public commands provided by the module with `Get-Command -Module OneTimeSecret`